Degenerative Spine Disorders

 ● Endocrine disorders affecting bone

-● congenital/ genetic disorder affecting axial spine (ankylosis spondylitis)
+● Congenital/ genetic disorder affecting the axial spine (ankylosis spondylitis)

 ● Smoking